 Heartbeat and synchronization traffic consists of TCP packets transmitted between the FortiVoice units in the HA group through the primary and secondary heartbeat interfaces.

 Service monitoring traffic can also, for short periods, be used as a heartbeat.
-For details, see Remote services as heartbeat.
+For details, see Remote services as heartbeat on page 61.

 Heartbeat and synchronization traffic has three primary functions: